emxsys/callattendant/README.md

 ### Configuration
 The Call Attendant's behavior can be controlled by a configuration file.
-To override the default configuration, copy the [callattendant/app.cfg.example](https://github.com/emxsys/callattendant/blob/master/callattendant/app.cfg.example) file, located in the top-level package, to a new file, e.g. `~/app.cfg` and edit its contents.
+To override the default configuration, copy the [callattendant/app.cfg.example](https://github.com/emxsys/callattendant/blob/master/callattendant/app.cfg.example) file, to a new file, e.g. `~/app.cfg` and edit its contents.
 Then specify the configuration file and path on the command line, e.g.:
 ```
 callattendant --config ~/app.cfg